continuitydrift/eth-denver-2022/chapter-10.md

 Sunitha, thankfully, had mostly been in charge of the music, she and Sunil filling in lulls in the action, when Babacar and Chase had started arguing about the rules.
 Her character, fittingly, had been a bard, and Sunil even made rolls as a tight-lipped thief.
 Marcus, when not contributing basic white-boy guitar licks, or adding experimental filters to the video feed, played a straight-forward barbarian, with an "axe" (ha, ha).

 While the game was going on, there were also a few hundred participants in chat to keep track of.
 "Hey, Nico," Sunitha messaged him.
-"Are you seeing the assholes in the chat room?"
+"Are you seeing the assholes in chat?"

 "Yes, my dear," Nico wrote back.
 "I have a bot that might help."